mstable/MIPs/MIPS/mip-35.md

 Idle DAO, together with the new Leagues members, will undertake the following activities:

-* Facilitate a seamless transition of knowledge base, material and immaterial assets.
+- Facilitate a seamless transition of knowledge base, material and immaterial assets.
-* Provide assistance to community members, MTA token holders, and liquidity providers.
+- Provide assistance to community members, MTA token holders, and liquidity providers.
-* Update documentation with migration and redeem guides.
+- Update documentation with migration and redeem guides.
-* Timely communication of the product timeline and next steps.
+- Timely communication of the product timeline and next steps.
-* New OKRs setup with the unified product roadmap.
+- New OKRs setup with the unified product roadmap.
-* Consolidate communication channels under Idle platforms (Twitter, Discord, Telegram, and LinkedIn) with a migration plan that maximizes follower retention, with the possibility to maintain part of the channels to have different communication styles and amplify the reach (e.g. an “Idle intern” style Twitter account).
+- Consolidate communication channels under Idle platforms (Twitter, Discord, Telegram, and LinkedIn) with a migration plan that maximizes follower retention, with the possibility to maintain part of the channels to have different communication styles and amplify the reach (e.g. an “Idle intern” style Twitter account).
-* Maintain the mStable front-end until the product sunset is completed.
+- Maintain the mStable front-end until the product sunset is completed.

 The estimated cost for these activities is $160k, which will be deducted from the transferred liquid treasury and will be operatively implemented by mStable team in collaboration with Idle Leagues.

 ## Deal terms

-The mStable treasury addresses and amounts stated in the [MIP32](https://forum.mstable.org/t/mip-32-future-of-mstable-treasury-assets/1014) were used as a base to structure the deal terms reported below.
+The mStable treasury addresses and amounts stated in the [MIP 32](./mip-32) were used as a base to structure the deal terms reported below.

 To allow MTA holders to be flexible in their final decision, our merger solution is divided into two phases:

 ### Phase 1

 Token holders not aligned with the mStable <> Idle merge can exit with no penalties and will receive a pro-rata share of the treasury value.
-The estimated redemption value per eligible MTA would be $0.03, comparable with [MIP32](https://forum.mstable.org/t/mip-32-future-of-mstable-treasury-assets/1014).
+The estimated redemption value per eligible MTA would be $0.03, comparable with [MIP 32](./mip-32).
 This phase will last 1 month, and volatile tokens (excluding AURA/auraBAL, which represents a strategic asset) will be swapped for stablecoins.
 Redeem value will be denominated in stablecoin.

 ### Phase 2